EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 We note that in the discrete geometric calculus setting, one operation that is always permitted, is to reduce graded elements to scalars via an inner product with themselves; and any (polynomials of such) scalar expressions can again be multiplied with the original element, to obtain cubic terms.

 Aside from nonlinearities of this kind, it is of course interesting to consider those nonlinearities that may arise, by coupling the metric variations encoded in the basis blades from which we construct our derivative operators, to the field variables themselves.
-For any field that does admit a grade-1 component, or for which one can be derived through application of the geometric derivative, the simplest form of such nonlinearity is straightforward indeed.
+For any field that does admit a grade-1 component, or for which one can be derived through application of the geometric derivative, the simplest form of such nonlinearity is straightforward indeed [^monopoles].
 However, should we seek some polynomial expression of such 1-vectors, we should again be mindful of the fact that raising a vector to some power naively, does not result in an expression of a 1-vector type.

+[^monopoles]:
+    We note that in our construction of a multivector wave equation `d(phi) = 0`, where we construct our derivative through multiplication with a 1-vector, there is an inherent assymmetry, if we construct our metric variations from only the 1-vectors, and not giving equal significant to any other grades.
+We note that there is a parallel here with another famous assymetry; of electric versus magnetic monopoles.
+In the equation `d(F) = J + 0`, 1-vectors are experimentally well established source terms of the EM field, but 3-vectors are not observed to appear as source terms in nature.
+Nor can we construct a nonzero 1-vector from a 3-vector, via applications of the geometric derivative.

 The mechanisms for making 'space guide matter', seems quite constrained.
-At least within the context of the vector-geometric-equation; modulations of the length of the 1-vectors that form our geometric derivative seem like the only option.
+At least within the context of the vector-geometric-equation; modulations of the length of the 1-vectors that form our geometric derivative seem like the only natural option available within that framework.

-Which are viable mechanisms for making 'matter guide space' seems like a more open question; and what the most 'minimal coupling' is, capable of generating interesting behavior, or constructing models of the physical world, seems like it has a lot of room for exploration.
+Which are viable mechanisms for making 'matter guide space' seems like a more open question; and what the most 'minimal coupling' is, capable of generating interesting behavior, or constructing viable models of the physical world, seems like it has a lot of room for exploration.

-Especially the question of which one of such couplings may find an elegant expression in the discrete setting, seems like very interesting future work.
+Especially the question of which of such couplings may find an elegant expression in the discrete setting, seems like very interesting future work.